JacquelineEEE/Predicting-Recidivism-Rates/README.md

 The Texas Tribune became the exclusive source of my data for this project.
 Through this website I learned I could access all prisons in the Texas System and each current inmate.

 ## Data Collection
-> Beautiful Soup
-> Amazon Web Services
+> Beautiful Soup | Amazon Web Services

 This part of the project took an extensive amount of time and offered a great deal of learning opportunity.
-Creating effective, efficient, and intentional functions to scrape the levels of data needed was a days-long process of trial and error.
+Creating effective, efficient, and intentional functions to scrape the data needed was a days-long process of trial and error.

 #### Highlights of learning:
 - the invaluable nature of `try/except` statements